chrisgrieser/nvim-spider/README.md

 	customPatterns = { "%d+" },
 })

--- The motion stops at any occurrence of the ltters "A" or "C", in addition -- to spider's default behavior. require("spider").motion("w", {
+-- The motion stops at any occurrence of the letters "A" or "C", in addition -- to spider's default behavior. require("spider").motion("w", {
 	customPatterns = {